 In This Section

 “I’ve gone from being totally disabled to being able to live a full and rich life.
 I am so grateful.”

-WRAP & Recovery Books is the sole proprietorship of Mary Ellen Copeland, PhD.
-The Copeland Center for Wellness and Recovery is a non-profit training, technical assistance and advocacy organization which works in partnership with WRAP and Recovery Books to promote recovery education.
+The Copeland Center for Wellness and Recovery is a peer-run non-profit training, technical assistance and advocacy organization that works to promote community inclusion, peer support, and wellness recovery education.